World-systems theory

 World-systems theory (also known as world-systems analysis or the world-systems perspective) is a multidisciplinary approach to world history and social change which emphasizes the world-system (and not nation states) as the primary (but not exclusive) unit of social analysis.
+World-systems theorists argue that their theory explains the rise and fall of states, income inequality, social unrest, and imperialism.

-"World-system" refers to the inter-regional and transnational division of labor, which divides the world into core countries, semi-periphery countries, and the periphery countries.
-Core countries focus on higher-skill, capital-intensive production, and the rest of the world focuses on low-skill, labor-intensive production and extraction of raw materials.
+The "world-system" refers to the inter-regional and transnational division of labor, which divides the world into core countries, semi-periphery countries, and periphery countries.
+Core countries have higher-skill, capital-intensive industries, and the rest of the world has low-skill, labor-intensive industries and extraction of raw materials.
 This constantly reinforces the dominance of the core countries.
-Nonetheless, the system has dynamic characteristics, in part as a result of revolutions in transport technology, and individual states can gain or lose their core (semi-periphery, periphery) status over time.
 This structure is unified by the division of labour.
 It is a world-economy rooted in a capitalist economy.
-For a time, certain countries become the world hegemon; during the last few centuries, as the world-system has extended geographically and intensified economically, this status has passed from the Netherlands, to the United Kingdom and (most recently) to the United States.
+For a time, certain countries have become the world hegemon; during the last few centuries, as the world-system has extended geographically and intensified economically, this status has passed from the Netherlands, to the United Kingdom and (most recently) to the United States.

-Components of the world-systems analysis are longue durée by Fernand Braudel, "development of underdevelopment" by Gunder Frank, and the single-society assumption.
+Immanuel Wallerstein is the main proponent of world systems theory.
+Components of the world-systems analysis are longue durée by Fernand Braudel, "development of underdevelopment" by Andre Gunder Frank, and the single-society assumption.
 Longue durée is the concept of the gradual change through the day-to-day activities by which social systems are continually reproduced.
-"Development of underdevelopment" described that the economic processes in the periphery are the opposite of the development in the core.
+"Development of underdevelopment" describes the economic processes in the periphery as the opposite of the development in the core.
 Poorer countries are impoverished to enable a few countries to get richer.
 Lastly, the single-society assumption opposes the multiple-society assumption and includes looking at the world as a whole.

-World-systems theory has been examined by many political theorists and sociologists to explain the reasons for the rise and fall of states, income inequality, social unrest, and imperialism.